Social engineering and the psychology of cybercrime

 - Train your staff to recognize forged and spoofed emails.
 This can be done using general cybersecurity awareness training.

 - Develop a staff culture of cybersecurity.
-Encourage a healthy amount of suspicion of every attachment, every link, and every request for a payment modification.
-Especially think twice when a contact seems to be applying emotional pressure."
+A healthy amount of suspicion of every attachment, every link, and every request for a payment modification is key to developing a cybersecurity culture at your organization.
+Especially think twice when a contact seems to be applying emotional pressure.

 - Institute an additional verification policy for any requests to modify payment methods, routing numbers, or the like.
 Staff should always check with a district supervisor and verify with third-party vendors before making large payments or changing payment arrangements.

 - Configure a Data Loss Prevention (DLP) tool.
-These tools work with your email security to scan for sensitive information.
+DLPs work with your email security to scan for sensitive information.
 They can prevent such data from leaving your network by accident.

 Cybercrime terms to know